-Stay up to date on the CAP by subscribing to receive CAP Email/Text Updates.
+Stay up to date on the CAP, and when it will be heard by the Board of Supervisors, by subscribing to receive CAP Email/Text Updates

 Project Documents